Developer Guide

 Data file,

-is edited incorrectly manually while the program is running.
+jarvis.jsonis edited incorrectly manually while the program is running.

 Expected: No harm is caused.
-Once program shuts down or a new command is inputted in GUI,jarvis.json
+Once program shuts down or a new command is inputted in GUI,jarvis.jsonis rewritten as per what is correct previously. -

 No Internet Connection while using the program.

 Expected: No harm is caused.
 Changes are made and saved locally after the program is launched and the GUI is up.
-New modifications through using the program is still saved injarvis.json
+New modifications through using the program is still saved injarvis.json.

 -